Grassmannians and conformal structure on absolutes

-In the case of $d=1$, the map $\pi_1$ shows how the generic part $\Gr_\Bbb K^1(k,V)$ of the absolute of the grassmannian $\Gr_\Bbb K(k,V)$ is fibred over the absolute $\S V:=\Gr_\Bbb K^1(1,V)$ of the projective classic geometry $\Bbb P_\Bbb KV=\Gr_\Bbb K(1,V)$.
-Fibres are easy to visualize: they correspond to subspaces `rotating' about their common one-dimensional kernel, hence, forming a dense open part of the grassmannian $\Gr_\Bbb K(k-1,n-2)$.
-If $k=2$, each fibre carries the structure of a projective classic geometry.
+We are particularly interested in the case $d=1$ corresponding to the generic part of the absolute of $\Gr_\Bbb K(k,V)$.
+This is the case that will be applied, in the next section, to the study of conformal structures on the absolute of {\it projective\/} geometries: when $d=1$, the bundle (2.2) fibres over $\Gr_\Bbb K^1(1,V)$ which is the absolute, denoted by $\S V$, of $\Bbb P_\Bbb KV=\Gr_\Bbb K(1,V)$.
+Fibres are easy to visualize, as they correspond to subspaces `rotating' about their common one-dimensional kernel, hence, forming a dense open part of the grassmannian $\Gr_\Bbb K(k-1,n-2)$.
+The bundle itself is also simple to describe, as the next couple of propositions show.